Murage-Ivy/auth-form/README.md

 [creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ## Bugs & Fixes / Feature request
-In case you find a bug, kindly open an issue [here](https://github.com/Murage-Ivy/restro/issues/new).
+In case you find a bug, kindly open an issue [here](https://github.com/Murage-Ivy/auth-form/issues/new).
 Include your query and your expected results.

-## Date of current version
-7/12/2022

 ## Author